-The way it works is the platform will analyze the information they have about your list of people and compile similarities.
+The way it works is to analyze the information they have about your list of people and compile similarities.
 Depending on the platform will depend on what similarities are available.
-Once these platforms finish analyzing the list, they build out a persona or personas of your target audience.
+Once these platforms finish analyzing the imported document, they build out your target audience’s persona or personas.
 It will then use the traits of these personas to deliver your ads to this newly compiled audience.

 In my opinion, Facebook is probably the best at this.
 Facebook, more than any other platform, has the most personal information stored about you.
-If you are an active user on Facebook it knows your gender, your relationship status, your likes, your interests, plus many other data points too numerous to mention here.
+If you are an active user on Facebook, it knows your gender, your relationship status, your likes, your interests, plus many other data points too numerous to mention here.

 I know what you’re thinking.
 Why not just go into their Ad Manager and pick the interests from their list?
 You could do that, but you are only making assumptions unless you compiled a profound understanding of your customers.
 Your customers may only tell you what they want you to know about them, whereas, on these platforms, they may be more honest with their likes and dislikes.

 If you are in sales, you know that most people don’t buy on the first interaction.
 Heck, they may not buy after the second or third interaction.
 It is frustrating that they don’t necessarily want to add themselves to your email list even though they might be interested.
 When they leave, you have no idea who they were or if they may be interested down-the-road.
 That is where remarketing comes in.
 Remarketing is delivering ads to visitors who have interacted with your website or app in some way.